sebastiaanbrand/reachability/README.md

 ### 5b.
 Reproducing experiments (full)
 From the root of the repository:

-* To generate the data used for Figures 4 and 5 in the paper, run
+* To generate the data used for Figures ?? and ?? in the paper, run
 ```
 $ ./scripts/bench_all.sh -t 10m bdd ldd beem-sloan petri-sloan promela-sloan
 ```

-* To generate the data used for Figure 6 (8 core) in the paper, run
+* To generate the data used for Figure ??
+(8 core) in the paper, run
 ```
-$ ./scripts/bench_all.sh -w "1 8" test-par-only bdd ldd beem-sloan petri-sloan promela-sloan`
+$ ./scripts/bench_all.sh -w "1 8" test-par-only bdd beem-sloan petri-sloan promela-sloan`
 ```

-* To generate the data used for Figure 6 (64 core), run
+* To generate the data used for Figure ??
+(64 core), run
 ```
-$ ./scripts/bench_all.sh -w "1 64" -t 30m test-par-only bdd ldd beem-sloan petri-sloan promela-sloan
+$ ./scripts/bench_subset.sh -n 50 -w "1 64" -t 30m test-par-only
 ```

 The results of these benchmarks are written to `bench_data/all/*/` as csv data.